joseph8th/install-bookbrat/README.md

     $ sudo a2ensite bookbrat

 Restart Apache2 again (`sudo service apache2 restart`) and browse to `http://bookbrat.local`.
-You should now see "Index of /" and our static files.
+You should now see `Index of /` and links to our static and media directories.
 Now when the web app is running it can load the CSS and any other goodies we throw in there!
 Wheeee!

 ### Create Local Database